School Resource Officer Program

 The Leesburg Police Department's Honor Guard Team is a voluntary detail comprised of Leesburg Police Officers.
 The Honor Guard Team’s mission is to professionally and respectfully recognize and honor the importance of our nation's flag and those who have sacrificed for it.
 The Honor Guard Team performs a variety of functions to include funeral details, memorial services, and other ceremonial events as directed by the Chief of Police.

-The Honor Guard Team is organized, managed, and led by the Honor Guard Team Commander who is appointed by the Operations Division Commander.
+The Honor Guard Team is organized, managed, and led by the Honor Guard Team Commander who is appointed by the Chief of Police.
 The unit members possess a high level of military bearing, professionalism, and physical fitness.
 They are directly responsible for representing the Chief, the Department, and the Town as a whole in a manner that is consistent with our high standards and values of Leadership, Pride and Dedication.